Taro leaves: Health Benefits, Nutrients & Uses

 Final thoughts

-In India, “Aarbi” is a widely consumed tuber vegetable.
+In India, “Arbi ke patte” is a widely consumed tuber vegetable.
 However, its leaves remain neglected.
 Studies show that leaves may be even more beneficial for health when consumed regularly.
 Leaves are low in carbs and high in beneficial compounds and micronutrients.

 In recent years, there has been a considerable increase in interest in the health benefits of Taro leaves, and early clinical evidence suggests that it is really a functional food.
 Thus, consume more Taro leaves to prevent metabolic disorders, diabetes, hypertension, and other chronic ailments.